shuyinan/chempotpy/README.md

         pip install chempotpy

-* The users can re-compile all .so modules by yourself for compatability reasons:
+* The users can re-compile all .so modules for compatability reasons:

-  1. all potential energy surface subroutines are located in chempotpy/chempotpy/
+  get into the parent directory of chempotpy

-  2. to re-compile each of these surface subroutines yourself, execute install.script
+        ./install.script

 Citation